 Agile is one of the most popular methodologies in offshore collaboration.
 At its core, the methodology offers an iterative approach – the project is split into iterations that are managed with the help of a backlog.
 Agile is a flexible model that allows the introduction of multiple changes throughout the development of a product.
 You can implement Agile with the help of Scrum and Kanban.

 SDLC (systems development life cycle) is another option, which is a widely-adopted version of the Waterfall methodology.
 This methodology follows a linear process.
-The Waterfall approach requires considerable planning early-on, as starting over on a specific part of the process is difficult, should issues arise.
+The Waterfall approach requires considerable planning early-on, as it is impossible to start over only one step in case issues arise.

-In the case of unexpected changes in the development process, software engineers need to go right back to the start of a workflow, making this a methodology to consider, but one which organisations should approach with a full knowledge of its implications.
+In the case of unexpected changes in the development process, software engineers will have to start over from the beginning, making this a methodology to consider, but one which organisations should approach with a full knowledge of its implications.